yoctoproject/poky/documentation/ref-manual/variables.rst

       external tools.
 See the :ref:`ref-classes-kernel-yocto` class in ``meta/classes-recipe`` to see how the variable is used.

+   :term:`KERNEL_LOCALVERSION`
+      This variable allows to append a string to the version of the kernel image.
+This corresponds to the ``CONFIG_LOCALVERSION`` kernel configuration parameter.

+      Using this variable is only useful when you are using a kernel recipe inheriting the :ref:`ref-classes-kernel` class, and which doesn't already set a local version.
+Therefore, setting this variable has no impact on ``linux-yocto`` kernels.

    :term:`EXTERNAL_TOOLCHAIN`
       When you intend to use an
       :ref:`external toolchain <dev-manual/external-toolchain:optionally using an external toolchain>`,